01 Apr 2016

 You don’t need to rely solely on locally recorded videos.
 Thanks to today’s IP cameras, you access your cameras from nearly anywhere.
 Additionally, there are various services that can integrate to your phone as well as your alarm system and even provide cloud based storage of your video feeds.

-The essential lighting Home automation is the core of home security trends this year.
+Home automation is the core of home security trends this year.
 Technavio reported in a new study that revenues from the wireless home security system market is projected to reach $32 billion by 2019.

 As criminals become smarter and more equipped, homeowners are advised to level up their home security system.
 Wireless alarm systems, remote monitoring, and home automation are in demand among first timers looking for home security systems.